Skip to main content Skip to footer content

 PROFESSIONAL JUDGMENT

-Professional Judgment refers to the school's authority to adjust, on a case-by-case basis, to information reported on the Free Application for Federal Student Aid (FAFSA) so that the Department of Education can recalculate the Expected Family Contribution (EFC).
-The EFC is the number that the school uses to determine if a student is eligible for need based financial aid.
+Professional Judgment refers to the school's authority to adjust, on a case-by-case basis, the information reported on the Free Application for Federal Student Aid (FAFSA) so that the Department of Education can recalculate the Student Aid Index (SAI).
+The SAI is the number the school uses to determine if a student is eligible for need-based financial aid.

-Please Note: The school does not have the authority to make direct adjustments to the EFC or to the formula used to calculate the EFC, just data elements on the FAFSA which may change the EFC.
+Please Note: The school does not have the authority to make direct adjustments to the SAI or the formula used to calculate the SAI, just data elements on the FAFSA that may change the SAI.

-• If a Professional Judgment request is submitted, the student if necessary may be institutionally selected for Verification (if not previously selected).
+• The student if necessary may also be institutionally selected for Verification (if not previously selected).
 Be aware that during the Verification process, corrections to your FAFSA may be required which can result in a change to a student's aid eligibility.

 • The file will then be reviewed to determine if all required documentation has been submitted.
 If additional documentation is required, the student will be notified by email.

-• The Financial Aid Office will determine if a student's Professional Judgment request meets the criteria to make data element changes to their FAFSA.
+• The Financial Aid Office will determine if a student's Professional Judgment request meets the criteria to make data element changes to their FAFSA within 10 business days.

 • If approved, appropriate changes will be made to the student's FAFSA and submitted to the Department of Education.
-The Department of Education will then recalculate the Expected Family Contribution (EFC) and the student's eligibility for need based aid.
+The Department of Education will then recalculate the Student Aid Index (SAI) and the student's eligibility for need-based aid.
 The student will be notified by email.

 • If denied, the student will be notified by email.